top of page

 The Gap in Contemporary Frameworks

+If you are diagnosing a performance issue, the Will/Skill matrix is a good starting point, but it doesn't get you far.
+It assumes that an employee with the technical chops (Skill) and the motivation (Will) will succeed.
 You can have a motivated engineer with deep Python knowledge who spends six months building a technically perfect feature that no one wants.
-They had High Will and High Skill, yet they failed to deliver value.
-Why?
-Because they lacked Compass.
+They had High Will and High Skill, yet they failed to deliver value - they lacked Judgement.

 The ACE Model